godotengine/godot-docs/classes/class_visualscriptlists.rst

 Description
 -----------

-A Visual Script virtual class that defines the shape and the default behavior of the nodes that have to be in-graph editable nodes.
+A Visual Script virtual class that defines the shape and the default behaviour of the nodes that have to be in-graph editable nodes.

 Methods
 -------